 2. Mechanical Completion and Verification

-Once the construction is completed, the mechanical completion phase begins.
+After construction is complete, the mechanical completion phase begins.
 This phase involves verifying that all equipment and systems are installed correctly and are ready for commissioning.
 Mechanical completion checks typically include inspections, functional tests, and the compilation of a mechanical completion dossier.

 3. Commissioning Activities